mendix/docs/content/howto/collaboration-requirements-management/translate-your-app-content.md

 5. Ensure both entities are selected and click **OK**.
 	This will generate some pages containing text for you to translate.
 6. Open the page **Product_NewEdit** and add a new **Button** widget.
 7. Label the new button **Order**.
+This button will be used to allow the end-user to order the product they are viewing.
 Ignore any warnings about the setup of this button.
 	![Product New Edit page with an Order button](attachments/translate-your-app-content/order-button.png)
 8. Open the page **Home_Web** and put some text into the title and subtitle.
 	![Product New Edit page with an Order button](attachments/translate-your-app-content/home-page-text.png)